08 Feb Xanax Withdrawal Timeline

 How does Xanax become addictive?

-Although Xanax should not be used without a prescription, abuse of the drug is quite prevalent, and extremely dangerous, as it is one of the most addictive prescription drugs.
-The U.S. Food and Drug Administration (FDA) even provides information for Xanax which indicates that taking the drug can lead to dependence, especially when taking high doses for longer than a month.
+Although Xanax should not be used without a prescription, abuse of the “benzo” drug is quite prevalent, and extremely dangerous, as it is one of the most addictive prescription drugs.
+The U.S. Food and Drug Administration (FDA) even provides information for Xanax which indicates that taking the drug can lead to benzo addiction or dependence, especially when taking high doses for longer than a month.

 The active agents in Xanax act as a sedative in the brain, slowing down certain functions and muting reactions to stress.
 Over time, Xanax may actually influence the production of GABA (your body’s natural calming substance), so much so that your brain may stop making GABA without the presence of the drug.
 Your brain may then become dependent on Xanax for its calming effects.
 When it leaves the bloodstream, withdrawal can start as the brain struggles to regain its natural sense of order and balance.

-Because Xanax is a central nervous system depressant, it is designed to slow down your heart rate, blood pressure and body temperature.
+Because Xanax is a central nervous system depressant, the effects of xanax are designed to slow down your heart rate, blood pressure and body temperature.
 It also minimizes anxiety, stress and panic.
 Xanax can even help to reduce the incidence of epileptic seizures.
 However, when the brain gets used to Xanax slowing all of these things down on a regular basis, these functions may rebound if the drug is suddenly removed.

 This will cause your blood pressure, body temperature, respiration and heart rate to go up rapidly, and seizures that can lead to coma and even death may occur.